siettela/rhyme-igor/README.md

 ## **Procedure description**

 - RHYME_MVA.ipf (ver1.0.0): This procedure performs multivariate analysis (PCA, Clustering, MCR-ALS, etc.) on Igor pro.
+> Currently only PCA is implemented.
+There are several features under development and some comments are noted.

 ## **Operation confirmation**